pschool-in/curriculum/content/science/houses-5.md

 Houseboats are commonly seen in *Kerala*.
 *Tents* are lightweight and it is easy to carry along with us on travel.
 *Cottages* are widely seen in hilly areas.
-Prehistoric humans were lived in *caves*.
+Prehistoric humans lived in *caves*.
 *Tiles* are used for covering floors, walls, etc.
 ```